-Figure 1: 2020 Educational Attainment Rate by Basic Race/Ethnicity by certificate and associate or higher credential
+Figure 1: 2021 Educational Attainment Rate by Basic Race/Ethnicity by Certificate and Associate or Higher Credential

-The overall attainment rate for people 25-44 in Minnesota is 63.1% (8.3% certificates + 54.8% associate or higher credential).
-American Indian Minnesotans have the lowest attainment rate at 27.5%.
-Hispanic (29.2%) and Black Minnesotans (37.3%) both have rates which are much lower than the state average.
-White Minnesotans (68%) have the highest educational attainment of any other basic racial group.
+The overall attainment rate for people 25-44 in Minnesota is 62.6% (7% certificates + 55.6% associate or higher credential).
+American Indian Minnesotans have the lowest attainment rate at 28.6%.
+Hispanic (29.4%) and Black Minnesotans (38.2%) both have rates that are much lower than the state average.
+White Minnesotans (68.3%) have the highest educational attainment of any other basic racial group.